Undergraduate Frequently Asked Questions

 What is the difference between Bachelor of Arts and Bachelor of Music degrees in the Bienen School?

 Bachelor of Arts degrees within the Bienen School are considered liberal arts degrees.
 There are no performance-based BA degrees.
-BA students may pursue an optional concentration in the areas of composition, musicology, music cognition, and music theory.
+BA students may pursue an optional concentration in the areas of composition, musicology, music cognition, music theory, and music education.
+Concentrations are declared after the student has begun studies at Northwestern, explored course options, and consulted with faculty and the Office of Music Student Affairs.

 Bachelor of Music degrees include more music and performance-based courses.
 Those pursuing a Bachelor of Music in performance or music education perform in ensembles and take private lessons during the entirety of their undergraduate studies.
 Students pursuing a Bachelor of Music in other music studies areas (musicology, music cognition, music theory) receive one year of private lessons and have a one-year ensemble requirement.
 BM music composition students take private composition lessons with faculty and have a one-year ensemble requirement.